benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-07-06-object-passing.md

-# Object Passing in Ruby
+---
+title: "Passing Objects"

-The following is a characterization of the object passing strategy followed by Ruby.
+description: "Pass by reference or pass by value?
+A characterization of the object passing strategy followed by Ruby."

-## Pass-by-reference vs pass-by-value
+---

 The following characterizations come from [this article](http://javadude.com/articles/passbyvalue.htm) and are quoted verbatim.